mickael-h/nextjs15-demo/README.md

 ### **SWR Data Fetching**

-- SWR is used for client-side data fetching.
+- SWR is used for client-side data fetching with automatic caching.
 - Automatic refetching on window focus is **disabled** for a stable UX.
+- Comments are cached for 1 minute to avoid unnecessary refetches.

+### **Security**

+- **DOMPurify**: All user-generated HTML content (comments, story text) is sanitized to prevent XSS attacks
+- **Safe HTML Rendering**: Uses `dangerouslySetInnerHTML` only with sanitized content
+- **Input Validation**: All API inputs are validated and sanitized

 ### **Testing Philosophy**

 - All business logic is extracted to pure functions/modules for easy unit testing.
 - Hooks are tested with real fetch mocking, not just stubs.
 - UI is tested with React Testing Library for realistic user flows.
+- Comments system is thoroughly tested with edge cases and error scenarios.

 ### **Code Quality**

 - **Prettier** and **ESLint** enforce consistent style and catch errors.
 - **Husky** and **lint-staged** ensure only well-formatted, linted code is committed.
 - **TypeScript** is used everywhere for safety and maintainability.
+- **DOMPurify** ensures safe HTML rendering throughout the application.

 ---